If you’ve used a financial adviser in the UK over the past 10 or 20 years, you may have noticed that something quite significant changed in 2012.

 What happened next

-The FCA viewed this situation as an unacceptable conflict of interest.
+The FSA viewed this situation as an unacceptable conflict of interest.
 Because some providers offered much higher commission payments than others, meant that even IFAs had a skewed incentive to direct customers towards those options.

 Of course, what enables providers to make higher commission payments?
 By charging high fees, of course.
 This meant that IFAs were incentivised to point consumers towards funds that charged high fees and redirected some of that to the IFA.
 It all looked fairly dodgy to say the least.